 - Predict drug interactions and side effects

-Resource Optimization: Using warehoused data to predict patient admissions
+Resource optimization: Using warehoused data to predict patient admissions

 - Forecast hospital bed occupancy and staffing needs